nabrus/dotfiles/.github/README.md

 ```
 ## VS Code Setup ##

-After cloning the user settings file will now be in the `.vscode` directory.
+After cloning this repo, the user settings file will now be in the `.vscode` directory.
 Be sure to do the following:

 *  Remove existing default json file:
 ```zsh